Positioning Statement - Explained

 Back to: MARKETING, SALES, ADVERTISING, & PR

-- Target market - involves choosing one of the categories or segments to be the focus that will drive sales for a particular product.
+A target market involves choosing one of the categories or segments to be the focus that will drive sales for a particular product.

 - Functional positions looks at what problems does the product solve, the benefit it provides and the general perception by stakeholders.